Where to buy engagement rings in Tokyo, Japan

 The next day, we went to pay for the ring and pick it up.
 IT WAS AMAZING!

-Since a lot of you are sending us emails to ask us about the shop, we decided to include it in the list: It's called Ryu Tsu.
-You can find it here.
+Since a lot of you are sending us emails to ask us about the shop, we decided to include it in the list: It’s called Ryu Tsu.
+You can find it on the map.

 Should you buy diamond rings in Tokyo?